youaregreathk/Weather-data-api/README.md

 | 503| SERVICE_UNAVAILABLE | SERVICE_UNAVAILABLE| 503 will be returned for Service unavailable|

+## External APIs

+This project uses 3rd party (OpenWeatherMap.com) Api to get live weather data.
+We are limited to 60 calls per mintutes for free access.

 ## Lombok
 The project uses [Lombok](https://projectlombok.org/) for code generation.
 Please be sure to install lombok intellij plugin first.